onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* An API to set allowing video autoplay.
-Call SetAllowAutoPlay on the web view for it.
-Please note that you also need to add an "autoplay" property in the video tag to enable autoplay in the web page.
+* An API to set allowing video auto-play.
+Call `SetAllowAutoPlay` on the web view for it.
+Please note that you also need to add an "auto-play" property in the video tag to enable auto-play in the web page.
 * An API to enable inline video play for iOS.
-By default, iOS video play will be poped to full-screen.
+By default, iOS video play will be pop to full-screen.
 By calling SetAllowInlinePlay with a true flag, you can play video inline on iOS.
-Please note you also need to add an "inline" property in youe video tag to support it.
+Please note you also need to add an "inline" property in your video tag to support it.
 * SetCookie and GetCookie methods to set and get a cookie for a specified URL and key.

 #### Fix